skip to main content

 Of course, you may not be interested in all of the channels in the $65-a-month option, in which case you might want to downsize to either the Sling Orange or Sling Blue plan alone.
 That would only be $40 a month, making it the cheapest live TV streaming option for sports.
 And hey, with Sling Orange or Sling Blue, you can still tack on their own individualized Sports Extra packages.
 Sling TV is nothing if not customizable.

-The major downside with Sling TV is that it includes only 50 hours of cloud DVR space, which you can upgrade to an only-slightly-better 200 hours for an extra $5 a month.
+The major downside with Sling TV is that it includes only 50 hours of cloud DVR space, which you can upgrade to 200 hours for an extra $5 a month.
 Good luck recording more than a handful of sports events with that allotment.
 We hope you’re not into NASCAR.

 • ACC Network